AlecGhost/tree-sitter-vscode/README.md

 ### Reload

-The command `tree-sitter-vscode: Reload config and parsers` will basically restart the extension, which has the following effects:
+The command `tree-sitter-vscode: Reload` will basically restart the extension, which has the following effects:

 - Changes in the config are taken into account.